 General international law recognizes the same options.
-Hence, the United Kingdom, as the locus of the incident, could establish jurisdiction over the offences under both general international law and also under the 1971 Montreal Convention.
+Hence, the United States of America could establish jurisdiction as the State where the aircraft was registered.
 However, Libya has the suspects within her jurisdiction and is equally entitled to prosecute the suspects.
 I am of the view that based on the 1971 Montreal Convention, Libya has a legal right to protect.
 It is a right recognized in international law and even considered by some jurists as jus cogens.
 I share the view of some of my colleagues, especially Judge Weeramantry, that Libya is entitled to prosecute the two accused Libyans if she wants.
 Even if other rights under Articles 5 (2), 5 (3), 7 and 8 are debatable and arguable as to whether they are rights or obligations, the legal right under Article 11 (1) is an indisputable right under the 1971 Montreal Convention.

 4. Next is the issue of urgency.
 Equally I have no doubt about the urgency of this matter.
-If I had any doubt in my mind before, the developments in the recent days are all clear indications that there is a need for the Court to take immediate action and to give Libya's request the priority that it deserves as indicated in Article 74(1) of the Rules of Court.
+If I had any doubt in my mind before, the developments in the recent days are all clear indications that there is a need for the Court to take immediate action and to give Libya's request the priority that it deserves as indicated in Article 74 (1) of the Rules of Court.